-Galway International Arts Festival is a registered trading name of Galway Arts Festival Limited.
-Galway Arts Festival Limited is governed by a voluntary Board of Directors.
+Galway International Arts Festival is a registered trading name of Galway Arts Festival CLG.
+Galway Arts Festival CLG is governed by a voluntary Board of Directors.

 The Organisation is committed to good governance and has embarked upon the journey of compliance with the Governance Code.
 The organisation complies with all regulatory requirements and operates in accordance with its governing document.